The Catlins: Wildlife

 The Catlins coast often hosts New Zealand fur seals and Hooker's sea lions, and occasionally southern elephant seals can be seen.
 Several species of penguin also nest along the coast, notably the rare yellow-eyed penguin (hoiho), as do other seabirds including mollymawks and Australasian gannets, and the estuaries of the rivers are home to herons, stilts, godwits and oystercatchers.
-Bitterns and the threatened fernbird (matata) can also occasionally be seen along the reedy riverbanks.
+Bitterns and the threatened fernbird (mātātā) can also occasionally be seen along the reedy riverbanks.

 In the forests, endangered birds such as the mōhua and kākāriki occur, as do other birds such as the tūī, pīwakawaka, and kererū.
 One of New Zealand's only two native species of non-marine mammal, the long-tailed bat, lives in small numbers within the forests, and several species of lizard are also found locally, including the southern forest gecko.

-Many species of fish, shellfish, and crustaceans frequent both the local rivers and sea, notably crayfish and paua.
+Many species of fish, shellfish, and crustaceans frequent both the local rivers and sea, notably crayfish and pāua.
 Nugget Point in the northern Catlins hosts a particularly rich variety of marine wildlife.
 The establishment of a marine reserve off the coast here, discussed in 1992, 2004 and 2015, has been controversial.
 Hector's dolphins can often be seen close to the Catlins coast, especially at Porpoise Bay near Waikawa, which is protected as part of the Catlins Coast Marine Mammal Sanctuary, established in 2008.
 Migratory southern right whales and humpback whales can be spotted along the coastline during winter.